xeldrago/xeldrago/README.md

 >@>@>@>@> https://linktr.ee/Xeldrago

-<span style="color:blue">And i love blue so, im having some blue stuff in this content block</span>
+And i love blue <!--so, im having some blue stuff in this content block-->

 ## Code was fun